Jonan Phillip Donaldson

 Creativity

 My fascination with creativity stems from a belief that it is a skill that is learned and nurtured, not an innate talent.
 I've developed the "Creativity Landscape" framework to map the diverse terrain of creativity research, providing educators with a comprehensive guide for designing learning environments that foster creative thinking.
 This framework emphasizes a holistic approach based on complex systems theory that considers the environmental factors, mindsets, creative processes, and cognitive skills that contribute to creative production.
-My work focuses on integrating constructionist learning principles, design thinking, and reflective practices to empower learners to develop their creative potential, embrace experimentation, and approach challenges with innovative solutions.

 Creativity Landscape Framework

-Learning Design and Learning Sciences
+Learning Design & Learning Sciences

 My work in learning design is deeply rooted in the principles of the learning sciences, seeking to create engaging and transformative educational experiences.
 This commitment is evident in my development of the Master of Science in Learning Design & Learning Sciences program at the University of Alabama at Birmingham.
 The revised program (which was formerly an instructional design program) will emphasize a holistic approach to learning, integrating theories like constructivism, situated learning, and critical pedagogy to prepare students to design innovative and impactful learning environments.
 I also actively engage in faculty development through workshops and initiatives focused on fostering creative, collaborative, and technology-enhanced learning experiences for higher education.
 My goal is to empower educators across disciplines to leverage the learning sciences to create learning environments that are both effective and equitable, inspiring students to become lifelong learners and agents of positive change.